ZaynebMegdich1/Marketing-Campaign-Performance-Analysis/README.md

 ### 📌 **Project Overview**

 This project involves the analysis of marketing campaign performance using data sourced from ERP, CRM, and MMS systems.
-The data is processed through a Data Warehouse (DWH) built using SQL and follows a Medallion Architecture (Bronze, Silver, and Gold layers).
-The analysis leverages views created in the DWH Marketing Campaign Performance project, which are used to provide actionable insights on campaign effectiveness, channel performance, and customer engagement.
+The data is processed through a DWH built using SQL and follows a Medallion Architecture (Bronze, Silver, and Gold layers).
+The analysis leverages views created in the DWH Marketing Campaign project, which are used to provide actionable insights on campaign effectiveness, channel performance, and customer engagement.

 ### 📊 **Views Used**